nttung1110/TF-IDF-Document-Retrieval/README.md

 ## TF-IDF Document Retrieval
 ### Crawling the data

 The very first step in any retrieval problem is to crawling the information.
-In this problem, I made use of off-the-shelf codes implemented by [] to perform crawling the data from Internet source.
+In this problem, I made use of off-the-shelf codes to perform crawling the data from Internet source.
 You can specify your crawling options in `web_scrapping/main.py` from line 5 to 10.
 After that, run the following command to crawl the documents and it will be saved in ```newsPaperData.json```